Uboatwaffe/BubbleSort/README.md

 # BubbleSort
-This program takes numbers from user
+This program takes numbers from user.

-Saves them in file
+Saves them in file.

-Read them
+Reads them

-Sort
+Sorts

-Parste to String
+Parse them to String

 Writes out to file sorted

-Have fun using it
+### Have fun using it